mmBs/mmbs.github.io/_posts/2017-02-01-android-tools.md

     * Compact layout,
     * HTTP requests with file upload support,
     * formatted API responses for JSON and XML,
-    * HATEOS support,
+    * HATEOAS support,
     * image previews,
     * request history,
-    * basic Auth and OAuth 1.0 helpers,
+    * basic Auth and OAuth 1.0 / 2.0 helpers,
     * autocomplete for URL and header values,
     * key/value editors for adding parameters or header values.
 Works for URL parameters too,
     * using environment variables to easily shift between settings.
 Great for testing production, staging or local setups,